-- 1.4 What is one way an operating system might isolate threads from unwanted interactions, and what is one way that middleware might do so? - 1.5 What is one way an operating system might provide persistent storage, and what is one way middleware might do so? - 1.6 What is one way an operating system might support network communication, and what is one way middleware might do so? - 1.7 Of all the topics previewed in this chapter, which one are you most looking forward to learning more about?
+- 1.1 What is the difference between an operating system and middleware? - 1.2 What do operating systems and middleware have in common? - 1.3 What is the relationship between threads and processes? - 1.4 What is one way an operating system might isolate threads from unwanted interactions, and what is one way that middleware might do so? - 1.5 What is one way an operating system might provide persistent storage, and what is one way middleware might do so? - 1.6 What is one way an operating system might support network communication, and what is one way middleware might do so? - 1.7 Of all the topics previewed in this chapter, which one are you most looking forward to learning more about?
 Why?